-California Proposition 65 All components listed do not apply to the California Proposition 65 Regulation.
+California Proposition 65All components listed do not apply to the California Proposition 65 Regulation.

-MA Right-to-Know Law Does not apply.

-NJ Right-to-Know Law Does not apply.

-PA Right-to-Know Law Does not apply.

-NFPA Ratings: HMIS Ratings: Health 1, Flammability 1, Reactivity 0 Health 1, Flammability 1, Reactivity 0
+NFPA Ratings: Health 1, Flammability 1, Reactivity 0 HMIS Ratings: Health 1, Flammability 1, Reactivity 0

 Canadian Domestic Substances Product contains one or more components not listed on the inventory.
 List (DSL)